Deploying a TypeScript Express.js app on a VPS

 Before you call it done, double-check a few things:

-NODE_ENVis actually set toproduction.- You aren’t shipping source maps to production unless you have a specific reason to.
+trust proxyis set, and Nginx forwards theX-Forwarded-*headers.- You aren’t shipping source maps unless you have a specific reason to.